Support Driver Information

 ∨ ROAD RACE EVENT MENU ∨

 This is not your average road race.
-You will need to READ and FOLLOW these directions to avoid race day problems.
-Since the driver is not an entrant in the race, it is the racer’s responsibility to notify their support driver of these rules!
+You will need to READ and FOLLOW these directions to avoid race day stress for you and your support driver.
+Since your driver is not an entrant in the race, it is your responsibility to notify your support driver of these rules!

 The logistics of racing up Mount Washington REQUIRE that all participants arrange their own rides down the mountain, prior to race day.
-You do NOT want to arrive at the top of the course and not have someone there to meet you with warm clothes, supplies and a ride down the mountain.
-These are vital details that cannot be left for race day!
+You do NOT want to arrive at the finish and not have someone there to meet you with warm clothes, supplies and a ride down the mountain.

-Parking space at the summit of the mountain is limited; it is the reason we limit the participant field for the event.
+Parking spaces at the summit of the mountain are limited and the reason for a fixed running field for the event.
 Due to the high ratio of runners to parking spots, this event is only possible through racer carpooling and by prearranging your ride down.
-For the above reasons, spectating by family and friends of participants (other than support drivers) is inherently discouraged.
+Additional spectating by family and friends of participants (other than support drivers) is inherently discouraged.

-Traffic on the Auto Road on race day is limited to vehicles that are transporting a minimum of (2) racers to the base of the mountain following the race.
-Each race participant receives (1) "Auto Pass" that is attached to their bib (and tears off easily), to be given to the racer’s support driver.
-Each vehicle traveling to the summit on race morning will pass through the Toll House and will be turned away or charged, based on the number of Auto Passes the driver of the vehicle presents.
-For this reason, it is critical that you provide your driver with your Auto Pass, prior to their arrival at the Toll House.
+Traffic on the Auto Road on race morning is limited to vehicles that are transporting a minimum of (2) racers to the base of the mountain following the race.
+Each race participant receives (1) "Auto Pass" that is attached to their bib (that tears easily) to give to the racer’s support driver.
+Each vehicle traveling to the summit on race morning will pass through the Auto Road Toll House and will be turned away or charged, based on the number of Auto Passes the driver of the vehicle presents.
+For this reason, it is critical that you provide your driver with your Auto Pass prior to their arrival at the Toll House.

 Your support vehicle will receive FREE access on the Mt.
 Washington Auto Road, IF and ONLY IF, the driver of the vehicle presents (3) or more Auto Passes and is NOT transporting any spectators to the summit of the mountain.
 These rules are necessary to maintain the 1,300 racer field due to limited summit parking and to insure a safe vehicle weight capacity for your down bound trip.

-Vehicle safety restrictions DO apply on race day.
-Please make sure to review our Vehicle Restrictions page with your support driver, prior to race day.
+Vehicle safety restrictions ALWAYS apply on the Mt.
+Washington Auto Road.
+Share our Vehicle Restrictions page with your support driver prior to race day.

 Your support driver MUST have adequate space in his/her vehicle to transport the number of racers that corresponds with the number of Auto Passes he/she presents at the Toll House before ascent; if Toll House staff assess that your support driver cannot reasonably accommodate the number of racers (represented by Auto Passes he/she presents) for downbound transport without being overloaded (due to additional spectators and/or cargo contained in the vehicle) they will be turned away in the interest of safety.
 The safe operating capacity of each vehicle is determined by the estimated weight of passengers and cargo contained therein for the downbound journey after racer pick-up at the summit, NOT the number of available seats or safety belts.
 Overloaded vehicles (especially those that will be overloaded departing the summit) are a danger to everyone's safety, and will not be granted passage.
 Furthermore, hitchhiking (and picking up hitchhikers), is prohibited on the Auto Road; unplanned passengers add weight to your vehicle and put everyone on the Auto Road at risk.
 Please do not pick-up runners that are hitchhiking!